 What is Selenium WebDriver?

 As shown above, Selenium 2 was the actual implementation of the merger of the WebDriver and RC project.
-The features of WebDriver and RC were imbibed in version 2 of WebDriver and called as Selenium 2.
+The features of WebDriver and RC were imbibed in version 2 of WebDriver and called Selenium 2.

 Selenium 3 was an upgrade over Selenium 2 in many terms.
 Selenium 3 became a World Wide Web Consortium (W3C) standard.
-Selenium RC moved to a legacy package, and many improvements and new features got added to cater to the changing web landscape.
+Selenium RC moved to a legacy package, and many improvements and new features were added to cater to the changing web landscape.

 What is Selenium Grid?

-Selenium GRID allows users to run tests on different machines, with different browsers and OS simultaneously, which gives the ability to run tests in parallel, as such saving a lot of time and resources of testing on several machines.
+Selenium GRID allows users to run tests on different machines, with different browsers and OS simultaneously, which gives the ability to run tests in parallel, as such saving a lot of time and resources testing on several machines.

-Selenium has become one of the most popular tools for automating web applications with a big community behind it supporting.
+Selenium has become one of the most popular tools for automating web applications with a big community behind it.
 Big multinational giants like Google, Apple, Amazon, and many other Fortune 500 companies use Selenium daily and have even provided support to the tool.
 The original Selenium contributors are still actively contributing continuously, which has enabled Selenium to be up to date with the challenges of modern web application testing.

-What Selenium can do?
+What Selenium testing can do?

 - Open Source – Unlike tools like QTP, Selenium is open source, which means that no cost is required to set up and use Selenium.
 Selenium is free to download and use.